nrako/toc/Readme.md

 * Accept context and selector — OMG!
 * Use list nesting for hierarchy.
 * Hierarchy fault tolerant, add `.warning` on heading when its hierarchy is messed-up.
+* For anchoring assign unique friendly slug id to heading when missing

 ## API